Xiongnu: Turkic theories

+Bonmann & Fries (2025) criticize Turkic theories, believing that the Turkic identification of the Xiongnu and their language is impossible.
+They argue that the hypothesis of a Turkic identity for the Xiongnu is "rather unlikely from the outset", since there is "neither direct nor indirect evidence" supporting the claim of any sort of Turkic presence in Inner Asia between the 3rd century BC and the 2nd century AD, let alone amongst the Xiongnu.
+They also note that such arguments rely primarily on written sources dating after the Xiongnu period, whereas the earliest secure evidence for Turkic languages appears much later.
+They conclude that the available evidence does not substantiate a Turkic linguistic presence among the Xiongnu during the period of their empire.

-However, Chinese sources also ascribe Xiongnu origins to the Para-Mongolic-speaking Kumo Xi and Khitans.
+Chinese sources also ascribe Xiongnu origins to the Para-Mongolic-speaking Kumo Xi and Khitans.

 Mongolic theories

 Belt Buckle, 2nd–1st century BC, Xiongnu.
 Another naturalistic belt buckle made to the Xiongnu taste, showing a mounted warrior frontally, holding a dagger and grabbing the hair of a demon who is also attacked by a dog.
 Also appears a nomadic cart pulled by reindeers, and another dog on top of the cart.

 Mongolian and other scholars have suggested that the Xiongnu spoke a language related to the Mongolic languages.
 Mongolian archaeologists proposed that the Slab Grave Culture people were the ancestors of the Xiongnu, and some scholars have suggested that the Xiongnu may have been the ancestors of the Mongols.
 Nikita Bichurin considered Xiongnu and Xianbei to be two subgroups (or dynasties) of but one same ethnicity.

 According to the Book of Song, the Rourans, which the Book of Wei identified as offspring of Proto-Mongolic Donghu people, possessed the alternative name(s) 大檀 Dàtán "Tatar" and/or 檀檀 Tántán "Tartar" and according to the Book of Liang, "they also constituted a separate branch of the Xiongnu".
 The Old Book of Tang mentioned twenty Shiwei tribes, which other Chinese sources (the Book of Sui and the New Book of Tang) associated with the Khitans, another people who in turn descended from the Xianbei and were also associated with the Xiongnu.
 While the Xianbei, Khitans, and Shiwei are generally believed to be predominantly Mongolic- and Para-Mongolic-speaking, yet Xianbei were stated to descend from the Donghu, whom Sima Qian distinguished from the Xiongnu (notwithstanding Sima Qian's inconsistency).
 Additionally, Chinese chroniclers routinely ascribed Xiongnu origins to various nomadic groups: for examples, Xiongnu ancestry was ascribed to Para-Mongolic-speaking Kumo Xi, as well as the Turkic-speaking Göktürks and Tiele;

 Genghis Khan refers to the time of Modu Chanyu as "the remote times of our chanyu" in his letter to Daoist Qiu Chuji.
 Moreover, the sun and moon symbol of Xiongnu discovered by archaeologists is similar to Mongolian Soyombo symbol.